What's the typical turnaround time for an agreement to be approved?

 Our Payer Agreement Help Article provides you with step-by-step instructions on how to fill out a payer agreement.
 If you require additional assistance please contact the Payer.

-Can we use our own clearinghouse instead of Change Healthcare?
+Can we use our own clearinghouse instead of ePS?

-At this time, CollaborateMD has an exclusive partnership with Change Healthcare.
+At this time, CollaborateMD has an exclusive partnership with ePS.
 The benefits of our exclusive partnership are that we have integrated solutions and edits in the system that will increase your first-time acceptance rates by analyzing claims before they get sent out.

 "Is the Provider a Direct Submitter Customer?"